webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 |   Type = 9    | Chunk  Flags  |           Length              |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 \                                                               \
-/                    one or more Error Causes                   /
+/                    One or more Error Causes                   /
 \                                                               \
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```